 In order to reduce the effects of reverse culture shock when you return home at some point in the future, keep in touch with your home culture.
 Occasionally visit or call family and friends.
 Eat the food.
 Use the language.
 Stay informed about news and pop culture.

 Don't drift away from your culture.
 I did this and it became incredibly difficult to reintegrate.
 You can read my story here.

 You just learned the 4 stages of culture shock.
 While it can be an arduous journey and the period can vary from person-to-person, try to face the 4 stages of culture shock as a life-changing, transcendental opportunity.
 Challenge yourself to integrate into the host culture by searching inward, outward and expanding your ideology.
 Hang in there!
 You might be surprised with the outcome.

 Have you ever experienced culture shock?
-What did you do to work through the stages?
+How did you work through the stages?
 Answer in the Comments below.